WOMEN IN RADIATION (WIR) : EMILIE DU CHATELET AWARD

 HOW TO BE CANDIDATE?

-- A short summary of her major contribution to Radiation Effects field, during the last two years ( about 10 lines )
+- A short summary of her major contribution to Radiation Effects field ( about 10 lines )

 - A short Curriculum Vitae ( about 10 lines)